 Paul has been active in other technical societies, serving as Chairman of the Los Angeles Chapter of the Association for Computing Machinery (ACM), and Chairman of the ACM Committee on Chapters.
 Paul also has volunteered on the Steering Committees for the Southern California and Los Angeles Software Process Improvement Network (SPIN).

-Director, Programs – Shirley Tseng (2-year term)
+Director, Programs – Shirley Tseng (2nd year of 2-year term)

 Shirley Tseng has experience in space operations, ground systems, spacecraft systems, satellite networks with general systems engineering, software engineering, and system architecture.